 Results will vary from person to person.
 Hormonal changes can affect your hair growth too.
 You can experience up to 90% permanent hair reduction after you have completed all your treatments.

 The occasional top up session may be required yearly.
 For most, the results have a huge impact on their lives.

 HOW MUCH DOES IT COST?

 With most laser hair clinics pricing is structured to encourage you to buy packages.
-Clinics offering pay as you go prices will not give you the best results, unless you have previously completed laser and are buying a single pay as you go top up.
+Clinics offering pay as you go prices will typically not give you the best results, unless you have previously completed laser and are buying a single pay as you go top up.